 However, if you’ve decided to dye your hair gray rather than wait for it to turn naturally, then a different set of rules apply.
 You’ll likely have to pre-lighten or bleach your hair a lot to achieve the lighter look—a process that can be rather damaging to the hair when not cared for correctly.

 To keep the tone looking great, you have to do maintenance at home as well as in-salon.
-“Toning is not just something that is done in the salon—my clients want to keep their hair looking fresh between visits, so I always send them home with a Wella Professionals Color Fresh Semi-Permanent Color (the only color I would ever recommend people use themselves at home), or a pigmented mask,” advises Zoë.
+“Toning is not just something that is done in the salon—my clients want to keep their hair looking fresh between visits, so I always send them home with a Wella Professionals Color Fresh Semi-Permanent Color (opens in new tab) (the only color I would ever recommend people use themselves at home), the best root touch up products or a pigmented mask,” advises Zoë.

 15 inspiring gray hair color ideas